-The quality of meteorological data collected as part of the Cary Institute Environmental Monitoring

-Program is assured and controlled at several levels.
+The quality of meteorological data collected as part of the Cary Institute Environmental Monitoring Program is assured and controlled at several levels.
 Instruments are returned to manufacturers for audits and calibration as recommended by the manufacturer or as needed.
-If an instrument is known to have malfunctioned or if it is not in place for any reason, data are either removed from the database and replaced with missing values, or are replaced with data from a known working instrument.
+If an instrument is known to have malfunctioned or if it is not in place for any reason, data are either removed and replaced with missing values, or are replaced with data from a known working instrument.
+The New York State Department of Environmental Conservation maintains an air monitoring site co-located at the Cary Institute.
+Temperature data from the DEC program were sometimes used when Cary Institute instruments malfunctioned or were unavailable.

 Data are checked for accuracy at several levels.
-Meteorological data are collected using a Campbell Scientific datalogger.
-The datalogger assigns out-of-range data a value of either NAN, 6999, 9999 or -9999.
-The program used to import data contains range-checking steps.
+Programs used to process data contain range-checking steps.
 These steps produce a temporary dataset that put out-of-range data and data that are beyond a reasonable range equal to missing values.
 These data are then checked and missing values are reviewed.
-Line graphs of raw data are compared with data from previous years to check for data drift and outliers.
-All outliers are checked and suspect values are replaced with a missing value code.
+At the end of each year, data are compared with data from previous years and other nearby weather stations to check for outliers and drift.
+All outliers are checked and, if for any reason the value is suspect, the value is replaced with a missing value code.

-Instrument notes including calibration schedule, malfunctions and repairs, new instrumentation, anecdotal information etc. can be made available on request.
+Instrument notes including calibration schedule, malfunctions and repairs are available on request.